Baseflow/flutter-geolocator/README.md

 * Check if location services are enabled on the device;
 * Translate an address to geocoordinates and vice verse (a.k.a.
 Geocoding);
 * Calculate the distance (in meters) between two geocoordinates;
-* Check the availability of Google Play services (on Android only).
+* Check the availability of Google Play Services (on Android only).

 **Note**: The availability of the Google Play Services depends on your country.
-If your country doesn't support a connection with the Google Play Services, you need to try a VPN to establish a connection.
+If your country doesn't support a connection with the Google Play Services, you'll need to try a VPN to establish a connection.
 For more information about how to work with Google Play Services visit the following link: https://developers.google.com/android/guides/overview

 ## Usage